Skip to content

 👉 Best Les Paul Style DIY Guitar Kits For Builders

-Zakk Wylde’s iconic bullseye Les Paul became one of the most recognizable guitars in modern rock and metal.
+Zakk Wylde’s bullseye Les Paul became a modern rock icon.

 Some well-known Les Paul players include: